rbright/smart_asana/README.md

 You can also assign a task to a specific workspace.

-    $ asana 'This task is in #MyWorkspace'
+    $ asana This task is in #MyWorkspace

 Since workspace names can contain multiple words, you'll want to use `MixedCase` indicators.
 Also, workspace indicators are not case-sensitive.